 Toxicity is a major concern.
-Some ornamental plants are distinctly poisonous though beautiful, including several adorning gardens at this time of year: bleeding hearts, lily-of-the valley and oleander.
-Even though a lovely daffodil may seem to be just the thing to top a birth-day cake, stay away from using those.
+Some ornamental plants are distinctly poisonous though beautiful, including several that will be adorning landscapes as throughout the upcoming spring and summer growing seasons: bleeding hearts, lily-of-the valley and oleander.
+Even though a lovely daffodil may seem to be just the thing to top a birthday cake, stay away from using those.
 Other beauties to avoid eating include hydrangea and Texas mountain laurel.

 Be sure flowers are free of pesticides.
 Regulations for how to use pesticides on food crops differ from regulations for ornamental crops.
 Be sure that the rose or pansy flower you have your eye on has not been treated with any pesticides which are illegal to be used on a food crop.

 Roses, for example, are sometimes treated with a systemic insecticide that is applied to the soil.
 This should not be regarded as safe for human consumption due to the use of a systemic insecticide that can be present in most or all parts of a plant for several weeks after application.